natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20279.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The Object 279 is in a position where its main gun can penetrate most things it faces, and the large HE filler guarantees a one shot.
+The Object 279 is in a position where its main gun can penetrate most things it faces, and the large HE filler guarantees a knock-out.
 However, the hull is weak, unless you are in a full downtier, it should definitely not be relied on.
 The turret, on the other hand, is incredibly strong.
 The Object 279 plays quite well like a tank destroyer, using your 1,000 m/s APHE shell and strong turret armour to quickly peek and take pot-shots at enemy positions.
 This strategy is effective in uptiers.
 In a full downtier you can use it like a heavy tank, rushing caps and storming enemy positions, but HEATFS is abundant even at 7.7 and will end you fast.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->